-We serve a diversified and loyal base of customers, depending on the different types of services provided by us, our customers include (i) enterprise customers for our hosting and related services, and (ii) individual customers who signed up for the Microsoft Azure, Office 365, Dynamics 365 and Power Platform services.
-As of December 31, 2021, we had over 6,500 enterprise customers, of which over 1,400 customers are using our managed hosting services.
+We serve a diversified and loyal base of customers, depending on the different types of services provided by us, our customers include (i) enterprise customers for our hosting and related services, and (ii) individual customers who signed up for the Microsoft Azure, Microsoft 365 (formerly Office 365), Dynamics 365 and Power Platform services.
+As of December 31, 2022, we had over 7,000 enterprise customers, of which over 1,400 customers are using our managed hosting services.
 Our enterprise customers represent a variety of industry verticals with different business scale, ranging from information technology and cloud services, telecommunication carriers, communications and social networking, gaming and entertainment, ecommerce, automobile to financial services and government agencies, as well as from blue-chip enterprises to small- to mid-sized enterprises.

 We have a loyal customer base, as evidenced by our low churn rate.
-Our average monthly hosting churn rate, based on our core IDC business, was 0.5%, 0.3%, and 0.2% in 2019, 2020 and 2021, respectively.
-Our average monthly recurring revenue from our top 20 customers were RMB110.3 million, RMB140.3 million, RMB191.3 million (US\$30.0 million) in 2019, 2020 and 2021, respectively.
+Our average monthly hosting churn rate, based on our core IDC business, was 0.3%, 0.2%, and 0.2% in 2020, 2021 and 2022, respectively.
+Our average monthly recurring revenue from our top 20 customers were RMB140.3 million, RMB191.3 million, RMB225.0 million (US\$32.6 million) in 2020, 2021 and 2022, respectively.